liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/04-creating-and-bundling-javascript-portlets-with-js-tooling/05-setting-portlet-properties-for-your-js-portlet.markdown

-# Configuring Portlet Properties for Your JS Portlet [](id=configuring-portlet-properties-for-your-js-portlet)
+# Configuring Portlet Properties for Your JS Widget [](id=configuring-portlet-properties-for-your-js-portlet)

 Follow these steps to configure your portlet's properties:

-1. Open your generated JavaScript portlet's `package.json` file.
+1. Open your generated JavaScript widget's `package.json` file.

 2. Set the properties under the `portlet` entry.
 Note that these are the same properties you would define in the Java `@Component` annotation of a